-As stated in Utah State Code 53F-2-503, an LEA shall use program money for early literacy interventions and supports in kindergarten through grade 3 that have proven to significantly increase the percentage of students who are proficient in literacy, including:
+As stated in Utah State Code 53F-2-503 (opens new window), an LEA shall use program money for early literacy interventions and supports in kindergarten through grade three that have proven to significantly increase the percentage of students who are proficient in literacy, including:

-- 1. Evidence-based intervention curriculum; - 2.
-Literacy assessments that identify student learning needs and monitor learning progress; or - 3.
-Focused literacy interventions that may include: - ► The use of reading specialists or paraprofessionals
+1. Evidence-based intervention curriculum;

+- 2. Literacy assessments that identify student learning needs and monitor learning progress; or - 3.
+Focused literacy interventions that may include: - ▶ The use of reading specialists or paraprofessionals. - ► Tutoring. - ▶ Before or after school programs. - ► Summer school programs. - ► The use of interactive computer software programs for literacy instruction and assessments for students.
-- ► Tutoring

-- ► Before or after school programs

-- ► Summer school programs or

-- ► The use of interactive computer software programs for literacy instruction and assessments for students